 Glass Door Inserts

-Instead of using wood inserts for your dark-colored Richmond Hill kitchen cabinets, opt for glass inserts instead.
+Instead of using wood inserts for your dark-colored kitchen cabinets, opt for glass inserts instead.
 Glass inserts give the appearance of enjoying more space since you can see all the way through to the back of each cabinet.
 If you are shy about showing off what you have behind your cabinet doors, you can always opt for frosted glass.
 This will provide the light that your kitchen needs while still maintaining some privacy.

 Black Contrasting Kitchen Island